 - To the West are incredible sunsets overlooking the Gauley River National Recreation Area, Carnifex Ferry Battlefield & State Park and Gauley Mountain.

-REMEMBER: All Lighthouse Tours are weather permitting/subject to change without notice.
+REMEMBER: All Lighthouse Tours are weather permitting and are subject to change without notice.

 For your safety....